Painting in gloss(ary)

 RSVP

 Reply, s'il vous plait: Wrapping this acronym up with French is a lacklustre effort at disguising its idiocy.
 Not to be confused with any other kind of reply to a wedding or party invitation.
 For example, "Please don't reply.
-I've never liked you because you smell of pork products and I'm only inviting you because I feel obliged, Miss Church."
+I've never liked you because you smell of pork products and I'm only inviting you because I feel obliged, Miss Cole."

 Spam